-About this whitepaper
+About this guide

 This whitepaper is designed to provide cloud architects and IT leaders guidance for how to meet their data governance requirements with respect to logs data in Google Cloud.
 We will present an overview of the four stages of the lifecycle of logs and how data governance can be woven into each stage, walk through common requirements, and offer best practices we've used with Google Cloud customers to help them meet data governance challenges.
-In a companion whitepaper, Logs data: A step by step guide for overcoming common compliance challenges, we provide sample solution guides for four of the most common data governance requirements.
+In a companion guide, we provide sample solution guides for four of the most common data governance requirements.

-Data Governance requirement Cloud Logging solution Target audience Data residency (e.g. GDPR or FedRAMP) Store logs in a regional bucket Cloud architect Access to search across all logs in organization (e.g. compliance audit) Aggregated sink at org level or Cloud admin (There should be no impact on developers or Long term retention of logs (e.g PCI DSS) Configurable retention per log bucket IT operators, provided they have appropriate access to view logs.)
-Granular access control (e.g. role based access control restricting access to HIPAA data) Row level access via log views; field level access via field restrictions on log buckets
+Data Governance requirement Cloud Logging solution Target audience Data residency (e.g. GDPR or FedRAMP) Store logs in a regional bucket Cloud architect Access to search across all logs in organization (e.g. compliance audit) Aggregated sink at org level or Cloud admin There should be no impact Long term retention of logs (e.g PCI DSS) Configurable retention per log bucket on developers or IT operators, Granular access control (e.g. role based access control restricting access to HIPAA data) Row level access via log views; field level access via field restrictions on log buckets appropriate access to view logs.